Numbers: Plays well with six to eight in a group. (Multiple groups can play at the same time.)

 Time: 15 to 20 minutes

 Process: You’ll want to play this one at a table or a comfortable place on the floor.
-Give everyone enough index cards so they can spell out their first name – one index card for each letter of their name.
+Give everyone enough half index cards so they can spell out their first name – one half index card for each letter of their name.
 For example, if someone is spelling out Linda, she needs five index cards.
 Peter needs five index cards as well.
 Michael will need seven.
 (You get the idea!)
-Ask everyone to print out their letters with the index cards in “portrait” mode (see graphic above) so they will be able to work with the puzzle challenge a bit easier.
+Ask everyone to print out their letters with the half index cards in 'portrait' mode (see graphic above) so they will be able to work with the puzzle challenge a bit easier.
 NOTE: If someone has a given name like Christopher, he can use 10 index cards or go with five for Chris.

 After the group has successfully created their puzzle you can stop at that point and move into some of the discussion questions below.
 If you have more time continue the challenge.
 Write down the words that were used in the first puzzle.
 Now, challenge the group to create a different puzzle without using any of the words they used in the first puzzle.
 If the group can create a second, can they create a third puzzle without using any words from the first or second puzzle?
 How far can their resources take them?